civboot/civboot/README.md

 1. Reduce its complexity to something more replicatable and understandable.
 2. Build a working system from as simple of tools as possible.
 3. Document that system and its construction.
-4. Repeat until it can rebuild itself.
+4. Repeat until it can rebuild itself with the knowledge of only a small group of people.

 The above should be continued for all technology stacks required to build the crown jewel of justified complexity in our Civilization: the computer.